basement game room outfitted with pool table and couch

 Address Comfort Issues

-Even if your game room is going to be the ultimate man cave, you and your guests don't want to feel like they're actually in a cave.
-If needed, add insulation for climate control and consider a dehumidifier if your basement rooms are damp or clammy.
+Even if your game room is going to be the ultimate man cave, you and your guests don’t want to feel like they’re actually in a cave.
+If needed, add insulation for climate control and consider a dehumidifier if your basement is damp or clammy.
 Not only will you feel more comfortable, but your electronics and other equipment will also be much happier, too.
-While you're at it, think about soundproofing your basement so you and your guests can really cut loose without disturbing — or being disturbed by — anyone else.
+While you’re at it, think about soundproofing your basement so you and your guests can really cut loose without disturbing — or being disturbed by — anyone else.
 Finally, consider whether you'll need to add new wiring to handle the demands of any equipment or accessories without overloading your circuits.

 Decide How You’ll Use the Space

-Consider who will be using the space and what they'll be doing when they're there.
+Consider who will be using the space and what they’ll be doing when they're there.
 That will help you visualize how to divide and separate the area.
 Will it be a single-purpose game room?
 A gathering place for teens?
 A home theater and gaming den?
 A place for active play?
-All of those things call for different design decisions — and if you plan carefully in advance, you can fit a number of functions into one room.
-You'll find more ideas for planning entertaining space in our post on reclaiming your garage.
+All of those things call for different design decisions, and if you plan carefully in advance, you can fit a number of functions into one room.
+You’ll find more ideas for planning entertaining space in our post on reclaiming your garage.

 Once you've finished cleaning, organizing and decluttering, your basement will be a blank slate, ready to become the game room of your dreams.
 Check out some of our favorite basement entertainment room ideas for inspiration.